davea42/libdwarf-regressiontests/README.txt

    libdwarf
    dwarfgen
    dwarfdump
-   dwarfdump2

 README.txt:  This file.

 DWARFTEST.sh:  Runs a specific test set.

-RUNALL.sh:  Runs 3 tests, running DWARFTEST.sh 3 times.
+RUNALL.sh:  Runs RUNALL.sh once.
-   First comparing dwarfdump.O output vs the new dwarfdump.
-Second comparing dwarfdump2.O output vs the new dwarfdump2.
-Third comparing the new dwarfdump vs the new dwarfdump2.
-This third comparison is perhaps conceptually not needed, but it seems worthwhile to keep dwarfdump2 and dwarfdump output identical.
+   Comparing dwarfdump.O output vs the new dwarfdump.
+   (It did more when dwarfdump2 existed, but dwarfdump2 was no longer needed once tsearch was reimplemented for libdwarf so it is gone).

 CLEANUP:  Cleans up all the temporary results from tests.
    Does not clean out files created by configure here.